zalanfarkas/sam-raspberrypi/README.md

 # SAM-RASPBERRYPI application

-part of the SAM (Student Attendance Monitoring) project of Team Foxtrot 2018 at University of Aberdeen
+Part of the SAM (Student Attendance Monitoring) project of Team Foxtrot 2018 at University of Aberdeen

 Copyright (c) 2018 Team Foxtrot